BiCroLab/blissNP/README.md

 Commands starting with ```$``` are executed in the command line.

+The specifics of the machines necessary to run the pipeline will depend mainly on the available time and space resources.
+We recommend at least 15Gb of RAM and dual core processors.

 If you use this sofware please cite the original manuscript [1].

 [1]: [Yan, W.X., Mirzazadeh, R., Garnerone, S., Scott, D., Schneider, M.W., Kallas, T., Custodio, J., Wernersson, E., Li, Y., Gao, L. and Federova, Y., 2017.
 BLISS is a versatile and quantitative method for genome-wide profiling of DNA double-strand breaks.
 Nature communications, 8(1), pp.1-9.](https://www.nature.com/articles/ncomms15058)